Voting In Person

 Voting By Mail

-Step 2: A ballot will be mailed to you starting the day after registration closes.
+Step 2: Ballot will be mailed to you after registration closes.

-Step 3: Vote your ballot, complete all the required information on the ID envelope, place the ballot in it.
-Then return it in the provided return envelope and provide postage.
-You may also drop it off at our office.
+Step 3: Vote your ballot, complete the ID envelope, place the ballot in the ID envelope, place in the return envelope, and return it with postage.
+You may also drop it off at the office.

 When We Receive Your Ballot